 4. When in Italy, Let Your Kids Get Close to Animals

 It is important for children to have contact with animals.
-Experts state that cuddling and taking care of pets reduces anxiety, feelings of loneliness, and makes us more responsible.
+Experts state that cuddling and taking care of pets reduces anxiety, and feelings of loneliness.
+It also makes us more responsible.